fastly/compute-js-opentelemetry/src/opentelemetry-instrumentation-fastly-compute-js/README.md

 # OpenTelemetry Fastly Compute@Edge Lifecycle instrumentation

-This module provides instrumentations that generate traces for the Compute@Edge JavaScript application lifecycle.
+This module provides an instrumentation that generate traces for the Compute@Edge JavaScript application lifecycle.

 ## Installation